learn-co-curriculum/dsc-bernoulli-and-binomial-distribution/README.md

 The Bernoulli experiment is a simple experiment in which there is a binary
 outcome: 0-1, success-failure, head-tail, etc.

-As the Bernoulli experiment has two potential outcomes: 0 or 1, and if we would model a coin flip, we could say that 0 means heads, and 1 tails.
+If we were to model a coin flip with a Bernoulli distribution, we could say that 0 means heads, and 1 tails.
 With a fair coin, obtaining either value when performing a coin toss would have an assigned probability of 0.5.
 The Bernoulli experiment can also describe events with different probability structures.
 For example, let's say that the chance of scoring a penalty goal is 80%.
 Where $Y$ is the penalty outcome:

 $Y = Bernoulli(p)$ and $p=P(Y=1)=0.8$.